 Tell the resin where to go.
 You’ll learn techniques for directing the resin to go to places that you want.
 There is a bit of a learning curve to this, but watching this video will help you to bypass a number of challenges that newcomers to the craft often face.

 Feather the resin over the edges.
-Pour near the edges, and use some heat, finesse and careful technique to gently coax the resin to go over the edges.
-If you are too aggressive, you will waste a lot of resin, and it’s not a cheap material so be careful.
+Pour near the edges, and use some heat, finesse, and careful technique to gently coax the resin to go over the edges.
+If you are too aggressive, you will waste a lot of resin.
+It’s not a cheap material so be careful.

-With this set of resin pour-over techniques in your arsenal, you will be ready to tackle that special resin project.
+With this poured resin technique in your arsenal, you will be ready to tackle that special resin project.